 Divorce can be a complex process to go through, and it becomes even more challenging on your own.
 Emotional disputes can erupt over child custody, assets, and more, and this is a situation that can be avoided.
 With the right legal representation by your side, you can avoid emotionally taxing situations while receiving the assets, alimony, and child support you deserve.

 At the Law Offices of Lisa R. McCall, we help our clients get the best possible outcome for their situation.
-Regardless of the circumstances, it’s best to have a lawyer by your side to help you through your situation.
+Regardless of the circumstances, it’s best to have a divorce lawyer by your side to help you through your situation.
 If you’re going through a divorce in or near Orange County, contact our team today.